Richmond.gov.uk

 Help to boost the number of trees within the London Borough of Richmond.

 The climate emergency poses a significant challenge and trees play a key role in helping us to adapt to changing conditions.
+Thus, we are committed to increasing the benefits of trees through increasing the canopy cover across the borough.

 For more information on our commitment to tree planting, view:

-Replacing trees
+Replacing removed trees

 We are committed to re-planting, after tree removal, as part of the commitment within the Corporate Plan and in response to the Climate Emergency:

-• When a tree is removed before 31 July, we aim to replant it in the next planting season, which runs from November of the year of removal, to March the following year
+• When a tree is removed before 31 May, we aim to replant it in the next planting season, which runs from November of the year of removal, to March the following year

-• When a tree is removed after 31 July, we aim to replant it in the season after next, which runs from November of the year following removal to March of the year after that
+• When a tree is removed after 31 May, we aim to replant it in the season after next, which runs from November of the year following removal to March of the year after that

 • Newly planted or young trees that fail or are damaged will be removed in the next available planting season, regardless of the removal date